Time scales and structures of wave interaction: Summary and conclusions

 A D-cascade as discussed in this Letter relies on the physical mechanism of modulation instability which is found "in numerous physical situations including water waves, plasma waves, laser beams, and electromagnetic transmission lines" \cite{ZO09}.
 An application area of special interest is the formation of extreme waves for which modulation instability plays a central role, e.g. \cite{freak-theor3,MO-all09,SS11,SDP11,DNP13}.

-\textbf{{Acknowledgments.}} The author is grateful to both Referees for useful suggestions which allowed to improve the presentation.
+\textbf{{Acknowledgments.}} The author is grateful to the Referee for most useful remarks which allowed to improve the presentation.
 The author is very much obliged to the organizing committee of the workshop ``Integrable systems -- continuous and discrete -- and transition to chaos" (Centro Internacional de Ciencias, Cuernavaca, Mexico; November-December 2012), where part of this work was accomplished.
-Author is specially grateful to F. Calogero, P. Santini and H. Tobisch for fruitful discussions.
+The author is specially grateful to F. Calogero, E. Pelinovsky, P. Santini and H. Tobisch for fruitful discussions.
 This work has been supported by the Austrian Science Foundation (FWF) under project P22943.